om-ai-lab/OVDEval/Evaluation.md

 ## Example

-Taking the GLIP model as an example,
+Below, we provide the testing code for the GLIP model on the "material" test set.

 ```
 python eval_glip.py \